iron-io/docs/worker/reference/api/index.md

 ## Responses

-All responses are in JSON with a Content-Type of "application/json".
-Your requests should all contain an "Accept: application/json" header to accommodate the responses.
+All responses are in JSON with a Content-Type of `application/json`.
+Your requests should all contain an `Accept: application/json` header to accommodate the responses.

 ### Status Codes

 The success failure for request is indicated by an HTTP status code.
-A 200 status code indicates success, whereas a 4xx status code indicates an error.
+A 2xx status code indicates success, whereas a 4xx status code indicates an error.

 <table class="reference">
     <thead>